About Your Bill - Billing

 - What if I am having difficulties paying my bill in full?

-- How do I contact the Self Pay Billing Office Customer Service about my hospital bill?
+- How do I contact the Billing Office Customer Service if I have concerns about my hospital bill?

 To help us bill your insurance, please bring your current insurance information with you each time you are seen at the hospital or clinic.
 We will make every effort to collect insurance benefits from your primary insurance company if you provide us with your insurance billing information.